pigeon68/solarsystem3d/README.md

 ## Features

 - Interactive 3D model of the solar system
-- Detailed information about each planet and moon
+- Information about each planet
 - Real-time simulation of planetary orbits
-- Educational content and quizzes